ricardo-quinones/attr_enum/README.md

 ## Why?

-Makes code more declarative and easier to understand when changing the state or type of model/object.
+Makes code more declarative and easier to understand when changing the state or type of a model/object.

 ## Installation